marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 PLM -TSfile sphere.tsi -bilayerThickness 3.8 -rescalefactor 4 4 4 -Mashno 4
 ```

-The initial `sphere.tsi` is `4 nm` in radius, we rescale it a factor 5 in all direcection.
+The initial `sphere.tsi` is `4 nm` in radius, we rescale it a factor 5 in all direction.
 Since
 the overall mesh becomes larger we also have to increase the number of point, here we subsample
-each triangle twise (-Mashno 2), increawsing the number of vertices by a factor of `4^2`.
+each triangle twice (-Mashno 2), increasing the number of vertices by a factor of `4^2`.
 For a cell of 400nm in radius we would need a rescale the mesh a hundred times in all three
 dimensions (-rescalefactor 100 100 100) and use increase the number a thousand fold (-mashno 6).

-If the command completes succesfuly two directories have been created in the current working directory.
+If the command completes successfully two directories have been created in the current working directory.
 In the pointvisualization_data folder, you will find gromacs compatible structure files
-(.gro) for the upper and lower monolayer including a topology file (.top).
+(`.gro`) for the upper and lower monolayer including a topology file (`.top`).
-You can have inspect the created points using vmd.
+You can have inspect the created points using VMD.
 The other folder is named point and will be used
 by the CG Membrane Builder to create the CG model.
 This folder contains files which store a higher
-level detailed information of the pointelised mesh (coordinates/normals/curvature).
+level detailed information of the pointillised mesh (coordinates/normals/curvature).

-The second step to create a vesicle is two place lipids on the generated points using PCG.
+The second step to create a vesicle is two place lipids on the generated points using **PCG**.
 For this
-you need to write a .str file defining the lipid composition of both monolayers.
+you need to write a `.str` file defining the lipid composition of both monolayers.
 Using any text editor, create an `input.str` file and write the following text in it:

 ```{execute}